spotfiresoftware/spotfire-mods/examples/ts-dev-starter/README.md

 ## How to get started (with development server)
 - Open a terminal at the location of this example.
 - Run `npm install`.
 This will install necessary tools.
 Run this command only the first time you are building the mod and skip this step for any subsequent builds.
+- Run `npm run build`.
+This will convert the source file from JS to TS.
 - Run `npm run server`.
 This will start a development server.
-- Start editing, for example `src/main.js`.
+- Start editing, for example `src/main.ts`.
+Re-run `npm run build` to re-build or start a watcher which does this automatically on save via `npm run build:dev`.
 - In Spotfire, follow the steps of creating a new mod and connecting to the development server.

 ## Working without a development server